AndrewSSB/Eventify-AWBD/README.md

 # Eventify
-Eventify enable users to organize and manage events, handle attendee registrations, and provide insights into event analytics.
+Eventify enables users to organize and manage events, handle attendee registrations, and provide insights into event analytics.

 Java project